qizhang64/learn-security-examples/tampering/tampering.md

 Answer the following:

-1. Briefly explain the potential vulnerabilities in **insecure.ts** user input can be untrust
+1. Briefly explain the potential vulnerabilities in **insecure.ts** User inputs can be untrusted. req.body.name.trim() is directly used in dynamic HTML without sanitization.
-2. Briefly explain how a malicious attacker can exploit them. a fake link can be injected as a behavior
+2. Briefly explain how a malicious attacker can exploit them.
+    An attacker can send a fake link like <a href="http://malicious-site.com">Click here</a>, which displays a malicious site, tricking users to click it.
 3. Briefly explain why **secure.ts** does not have the same vulnerabilties?
+    It uses escapeHTML to sanitize user inputs, transforming all scripts to strings.